 Press the RUN REPORT softkey to run a transaction report.
-Press the report.

-CUSTOM REPORT soffkey to limit the records included and run a custom
+Press the CUSTOM REPORT softkey to limit the records included and run a custom report.

 Vehicle ID Table Report

 Use this setup screen to configure the structure for generating vehicle ID table reports.